subspace/protocol-specs/docs/decex/workflow.md

 → domain_a1 → domain_a2 → domain_a5
 ```

-The best fork of the consensus chain is fork A as it is the longest fork, and the domain chain always follows the fork choice of the consensus chain thus its best fork is also fork A even though it is not the longest fork.
+The best fork of the consensus chain is fork `A` as it is the longest fork, and the domain chain always follows the fork choice of the consensus chain.
+Therefore its best fork is also fork `A`, even though it is not the longest fork.

 ## Domain Block Execution on the Operator Node